mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/WordPress/index.md

 ---

-### I am receiving a "Error establishing database connection" error.
+### I am receiving an "Error establishing database connection" error.

 Confirm your DB_NAME variable in your wp-config.php file corresponds to the database name in your MySQL database.
 Your wp-config.php file is located in your document root.